usb-c/STUSB4500/README.md

 Here are the steps to program the NVM memory:
-1. Use the STSW-STUSB002 GUI to configure the STUSB4500 according to your application needs (PDO, Voltage, Current, Overvoltage protection, …)
+1. Use the STSW-STUSB002 GUI to configure the STUSB4500 parameters according to your application needs (PDO, Voltage, Current, Overvoltage protection, …).   <br/>
+Note that the GUI can be used offline for the parameters selection (i.e. without being connected physically to STUSB4500).
-1. With the GUI, generate the NVM config file (.h) which contains the binary configuration of STUSB45
+1. With the GUI, generate the NVM config file (.h) (or .txt) which contains the binary configuration of STUSB45
-1. Use the NVM_Library source code (which contains the specific I2C sequence) to write the binary configuration (.h) into the chip NVM memory
+1. Use the NVM_Library source code (which contains the specific I2C sequence) to create an application which writes the binary configuration (.h) into the chip NVM memory
 1. Reset the chip so that it reloads its latest NVM configuration
+1. Now the chip is programmed.
+Each time it starts up, it will load the configuration from the NVM memory.

+* Note 1 : In a typical application, the chip's NVM only needs to be programmed once (during manufacturing).
+* Note 2 : The NVM technology has a limited number of write cycles possible (few thousands).
+So do not use an application which re-write the NVM all the time.

-## Evaluation Board
+## Evaluation Boards
 There are different boards available to test the product.

 * STUSB4500 evaluation board : STEVAL-ISC005V1   <br/>